If you’re wondering if being bored is good for your kids – it is! Boredom can be a huge boost to your child’s life skills – and here’s how.

 Being Bored Builds Skills

-A few of the skills that children may develop are problem-solving skills, confidence, creativity, and organization.
-Just like when you are put in a position where you need to solve your own problems on a daily basis, it becomes second nature.
+Additionally, unstructured time can encourage growth in problem-solving skills, confidence, creativity, and organization.
+Just like when you are put in a position where you need to solve your own problems daily, it becomes second nature.
 If you never have to do something, you are more likely not to.

 Being Bored Improves Self Image

-When a child is able to be proud of themselves, it feeds into other areas.
-They may slowly have confidence making new friends or speaking up in class.
-As much as we think of these things as independent instances, confidence and a healthy self image are through-lines that connect it all.
-If they are able to be built up in one area, it will likely continue on (slowly) into others.
+As much as we think of these things as independent instances, confidence and a healthy self-image are through-lines that connect it all.
+And while there is no magic potion for self-confidence, if it can be built up in one area, it will likely continue (slowly) into others.

 Being Bored Increases Creativity and Imagination

-This is a great time to support your child!
+This is a great time to support your child, but it doesn’t have to happen at the present moment.
 Be their audience.
-Let them perform the play or instrument for you (when you are done doing what you have to).
-Put the painted picture up on the fridge or have a discussion about the book they are reading.
-Show some interest in hearing about their activities and they will be more likely to continue them.
+Let them perform the play or instrument for you (when you are done doing what you have to or at a set time).
+Put their creative project up on the fridge or discuss the book they are reading.
+It is always a good idea to show some interest in hearing about their activities so that they will be more likely to continue them.

 Being Bored Provides a Good Teaching Moment

-Helping your kids understand why they feel bored and how they can change it is a great learning activity and a way to bond with them.
-It gives you the opportunity to share things about your life and how you solve those moments for yourself.
-Life is not a big ball of entertainment on a constant basis.
-Learning to be alone with yourself and have those quiet moments is a skill.
+Helping your kids understand why they feel bored and how they can change it is a great learning activity and a great way to bond with them.
+It allows you to share things about your life and how you solve those moments for yourself.
+Life is not a big ball of constant entertainment, so you are also helping to teach them about a realistic future.
+Learning to be alone with yourself and have those quiet moments are important life skills.

 Being Bored Can Make Your Children More Likeable